Information About NAT

 172.16.1.0/24 (dynamic) (object def)

 You can configure a NAT rule to apply to any interface (in other words, all interfaces), or you can identify specific real and mapped interfaces.
 You can also specify any interface for the real address, and a specific interface for the mapped address, or vice versa.

 When you translate the real address to a mapped address, the mapped address you choose determines how to configure routing, if necessary, for the mapped address.

 •Addresses on the same network as the mapped interface.

-Note If you configure the mapped interface to be any interface, but you specify a mapped address on the same network as one of the interfaces, then if an ARP request for that mapped address comes in on a different interface, then you need to manually configure an ARP entry for that network on the other interface where you specify the interface MAC address (see the arp command).
+Note If you configure the mapped interface to be any interface, and you specify a mapped address on the same network as one of the mapped interfaces, then if an ARP request for that mapped address comes in on a different interface, then you need to manually configure an ARP entry for that network on the ingress interface, specifying its MAC address (see the arp command).
 Typically, if you specify any interface for the mapped interface, then you use a unique network for the mapped addresses, so this situation would not occur.

 •Addresses on a unique network.

 If you need more addresses than are available on the mapped interface network, you can identify addresses on a different subnet.
 The upstream router needs a static route for the mapped addresses that points to the ASA 1000V.
-Alternatively, you can configure a static route on the ASA 1000V for the mapped addresses, and thus it intercepts traffic destined for a real address.
+Alternatively, you can configure a static route on the ASA 1000V for the mapped addresses, and then redistribute the route using your routing protocol.

 DNS and NAT

-You might need to configure the adaptive security appliance to modify DNS replies by replacing the address in the reply with an address that matches the NAT configuration.
-You can configure DNS modification when you configure each translation.
+You might need to configure the ASA 1000V to modify DNS replies by replacing the address in the reply with an address that matches the NAT configuration.
+You can configure DNS modification when you configure each translation rule.

 This feature rewrites the A record, or address record, in DNS replies that match a NAT rule.
 For DNS replies traversing from a mapped interface to any other interface, the A record is rewritten from the mapped value to the real value.
 Inversely, for DNS replies traversing from any interface to a mapped interface, the A record is rewritten from the real value to the mapped value.

-Figure 27-19 shows a web server and DNS server on the outside.
-The adaptive security appliance has a static translation for the outside server.
-In this case, when an inside user requests the address for ftp.cisco.com from the DNS server, the DNS server responds with the real address, 220.127.116.11.
-Because you want inside users to use the mapped address for ftp.cisco.com (10.1.2.56) you need to configure DNS reply modification for the static translation.
+Figure 11-21 shows a web server and DNS server on the outside.
+The ASA 1000V has a static translation for the outside server.
+In this case, when a security profile QA user requests the address for ftp.cisco.com from the DNS server, the DNS server responds with the real address, 184.108.40.206.
+Because you want QA users to use the mapped address for ftp.cisco.com (10.1.2.56) you need to configure DNS reply modification for the static translation.

 Where to Go Next